Before I get to how it works, let me start with its history.

 Just Like Your Own Personal Trainer… Choose the Goal That Matters Most to You

-The new Power Plate my7 model is an intelligent virtual trainer that helps you personalize your workout according to the goal most important to you right now.
+The Power Plate my7 model is an intelligent virtual trainer that helps you personalize your workout according to the goal most important to you right now.

 You can choose between three different lifestyle goals: FEEL better, LOOK better or PLAY better.
 Each is designed to help you achieve the specific results you want, all in a 30-minute or less workout that targets your entire body.